 We’ll admit that when it was announced that Michael Chernow, owner of The Meatball Shop, was opening a new seafood concept restaurant in Nolita, we were skeptical.
-Not because we don’t love The Meatball Shop or seafood, but because a trendy, casual place near Chinatown where people come to eat fresh caught fish every day sounds on paper more like a business idea that Adam Levine or Blake Lively or their newly formed venture fund would come up with rather than one launched by a successful restauranteur.
+Not because we don’t love The Meatball Shop or seafood, but because a trendy, casual place near Chinatown where people come to eat fresh-caught fish every day sounds on paper more like a business idea that Adam Levine or Blake Lively or their newly formed venture fund would come up with rather than one launched by a successful restaurateur.

 But if one thing is consistently true when it comes to making money on food in New York City, it’s that doing one thing and doing it right is the quickest way to success.
 And after several visits to Seamore’s we can tell you that this is a restaurant done right.

 Once you’ve spent some time here, you’ll quickly come to the realization, as we have, that Seamore’s is actually genius.
 What Chernow and whoever backed this idea clearly realized is something that most restaurants don’t right now: this is how young people in New York City want to be eating.
 Seamore’s is a place where you can come with a group of friends, spend a somewhat reasonable amount of money, have a nice night out, and (most importantly) eat something healthy.
 The menu is entirely focused on serving whatever kind of sustainable, fresh fish is available, in many different forms.
 You can have it in a taco, you can have it on a sandwich, or you can have it in a bowl, and everyone knows that healthy things come in bowls.
 That’s how you keep all the nutrients inside.